 If a herniated, bulging, or “slipped” disc puts enough pressure on the nerve that is closest to it, it can cause the nerve to reach -70 mV and turn someone’s world upside down.

 It’s the same process as a cavity in a tooth.
-A cavity will expose a nerve and the smallest amount of pressure can cause the nerve to reach -70 mV and light the tooth up.
+A cavity will expose a nerve and the smallest amount of pressure can cause the nerve to reach -70 mV and light the tooth up with intense pain.

 Pretty much everyone knows that cold water, hot water, a piece of lettuce, or even air can cause an extreme amount of pain when there is a cavity in a tooth.